- Related Topics:

 The individual components of a wrought-iron design are often plain or twisted rods, with or without chisel-mark incisions.
 They are frequently composed as a series of straight, parallel members or in combination with scrolls, or as a repeat design of some geometric shape such as the quatrefoil.
 Where two curved members are tangent, they are characteristically secured together by bands or collars, rather than by welding.
 Where two straight bars intersect, it is accredited craftsmanship to make the vertical bar pierce or thread the horizontal member.
 Grilles consisting of two series of parallel small-diameter rods, one series at right angles to the other, were sometimes interlaced or woven.

 Depending upon the depth of the relief, various fabrication techniques may be employed for repoussé, or three-dimensional, ornamental wrought ironwork.
-Sheets 1/16 inch (1.6 millimetres) or less in thickness generally are used.
-The general configuration of the modelling is obtained by beating the back of the sheet; the final details are embossed on the front face.
+Sheets 1/16 inch (1.6 millimeters) or less in thickness generally are used.
+The general configuration of the modeling is obtained by beating the back of the sheet; the final details are embossed on the front face.
 The finer the scale and detail, the more work must be done when the iron is cold.
 A repoussé design may be pierced; but this term usually connotes a solid sheet forged into a mask, a shield, or an entire embossed panel.
-The traditional means of setting off a cutout repoussé design was to superimpose it on a vermillion-coloured background panel.
+The traditional means of setting off a cutout repoussé design was to superimpose it on a vermillion-colored background panel.
 Modern approximations of repoussé work consist of mechanically stamped designs touched up with random hammer blows.

 The most difficult way of decorating iron is to carve it.
 This involves fashioning figurative or decorative motifs out of the metal ingot with especially strengthened tools, using the material in the same way that the sculptor handles wood or stone.
 Only very precious iron articles are carved, such as coats of arms or pieces that are specifically designed to be displayed as works of art.